 Blueberries are a delicious and nutritious snack and extremely popular among children.
 Unlike some other berries, Blueberry bushes are thorn free, so perfect for backyard gardens where little hands may be helping themselves to the fruit.
 Blueberries can be eaten fresh, or frozen for future use.
 They are great for adding into cakes, muffins, smoothies, yogurt and fruit salads.

-For a start to finish guide on growing your own food, subscribe to our website.
-We look forward to helping you grow your love of gardening.
+For more on growing food, check out our growing guides.
+We look forward to helping you grow your love of gardening!